scikit-hep/uproot5/docs-sphinx/basic.rst

     Report(<TTree 'events' (20 branches) at 0x7e8391770310>, 1334, 2001)
     Report(<TTree 'events' (20 branches) at 0x7e8391770310>, 2001, 2304)

-Just as ``library="np"`` and ``library="pd"`` can be used to get NumPy and Pandas output in :py:meth:`~uproot.behaviors.TBranch.TBranch.array` and :py:meth:`~uproot.behaviors.TBranch.HasBranches.arrays`, it can be used to yield NumPy arrays and Pandas DataFrames iteratively:
+Just as ``library="np"`` and ``library="pd"`` can be used to get NumPy and Pandas output in :ref:`uproot.behaviors.TBranch.TBranch.array` and :ref:`uproot.behaviors.TBranch.HasBranches.arrays`, it can be used to yield NumPy arrays and Pandas DataFrames iteratively:

 .. code-block:: python